-The report comes after Syrian rebels killed at least 14 people, among them women, among them women, in the village of Khatab in the central province of Hama overnight, state media and the Observatory said.
+The report comes after Syrian rebels killed at least 14 people overnight, among them women, in the village of Khatab in central province of Hama, state media and the Observatory said.

-"At least 20 members of IS were killed and others were injured in air strikes... targeting an IS training base in Raqa," the Observatory said.
+“At least 20 members of IS were killed and others were injured in air strikes… targeting an IS training base in Raqa,” said the Observatory.

-The strikes also destroyed 14 IS military vehicles, the Observatory added.
+The strikes also destroyed 14 of IS’ military vehicles, the Observatory added.

-Its jihadists are firmly in control of Raqa and have secured large swathes of territory in eastern Syria and in neighbouring Iraq.
+Its jihadists are firmly in control of Raqa, their stronghold, and have secured large swathes of territory in eastern Syria and in neighbouring Iraq.

-While some rebels initially welcomed the IS -- then known as the Islamic State of Iraq and the Levant (ISIL) -- as a potential ally, its abuses and quest for control turned them against it.
+While some in the Syrian opposition initially welcomed IS — formerly known as the Islamic State of Iraq and the Levant (ISIL) — among their ranks, viewing it as a potential ally, its abuses and quest for control turned the rebels against them.

 Rebels have been fighting IS since January.

-For its part, Syrian President Bashar al-Assad's regime has escalated its attacks against IS positions since the group launched a Sunni militant offensive in neighbouring Iraq a month ago.
+The Syrian regime of President Bashar al-Assad, for its part, has escalated its attacks against IS positions since the group spearheaded a Sunni militant offensive in neighbouring Iraq.

-Syrian Kurds have been fighting IS since 2013.
+Syrian Kurds, for their part, have been fighting IS since 2013.